Strumblebee/governing-documents/constitution.md

 -   Section 2: This does not apply for smaller meetings done by development teams.

-# ARTICLE VII: Amendments to Constitution and By-laws
+# ARTICLE VII: Amendments to Constitution

--   Section 1: Amendments to the constitution and by-laws shall be submitted as a GitHub pull request one week prior to their consideration by the president.
+-   Section 1: Amendments to the constitution shall be submitted as a GitHub pull request one week prior to their consideration by the president.